gbarrales/git-workshop04/README.md

 # git-workshop04
-# There is nothing, except change
+# To improve is to change.